 Charities are regulated not just by the Charity Commission and the newly formed Fundraising Regulator, but potentially a number of other bodies including the CQC, Ofsted and the Homes and Communities Agency.
-Many of these regulators charge a levy to those they regulate to part-fund the regulation, and the Charity Commission is hoping to consult imminently on adopting a similar model.
-The Information Commissioner’s Office has recently investigated and fined a number of charities for their fundraising practice.
+Many of these regulators charge a levy to those they regulate to part-fund the regulation, and the Charity Commission previously announced plans to consult on adopting a similar model, but this proposal has been on hold for a significant period of time.

 Good regulation is enabling, inclusive and transparent.
 Strong regulators balance enforcement and support functions and their leadership teams include people with voluntary sector expertise.
 Regulation should give civil society leaders the tools and information they need to run effective organisations.

-We produced a briefing for members on the ICO and Charity Commission joint conference.
+- We produced a briefing for members on the ICO and Charity Commission joint conference.
 You can read this here.